sky-uk/feed/README.md

 ## Upgrade from v1 to v2

 This is a breaking change to support [multiple ingress controllers per cluster](#multiple-ingress-controllers-per-cluster).
-The command-line structure has also changed.
+The feed-ingress command-line structure has also changed.
 There are subcommands for the various load balancer types and arguments use double dashes to be POSIX-compliant.

 To upgrade, follow these steps:
 1. Tag the ELBs with `sky.uk/KubernetesClusterIngressControllerName=<name>` to indicate which feed-ingress controllers should attach to them
 1. Annotate all ingresses with `sky.uk/ingress-controller-name=<name>`
+1. Replace deprecated ingress resource annotations with their replacements:
+   `sky.uk/frontend-elb-scheme` becomes `sky.uk/frontend-scheme`,
+   `sky.uk/backend-keepalive-seconds` becomes `sky.uk/backend-timeout-seconds`
 1. Use double dashes for all arguments
 1. Provide the mandatory argument `--ingress-controller-name=<name>` to feed-ingress with a value matching the ELB tag.
 1. Instead of using the argument `-registration-frontend-type`, use instead a subcommand of `feed-ingress` (for example `feed-ingress -registration-frontend-type=elb <args...>` becomes `feed-ingress elb <args>`)
 1. Rename the argument `-elb-label-value` to `--elb-frontend-tag-value`
+1. Rename the argument `--nginx-default-backend-keepalive-seconds` to `--nginx-default-backend-timeout-seconds`

 # Overview